AudeAllen/Pands-Project/README.md

 Summary Columns returned

-count - The number of not-empty values mean - The average (mean) value std - The standard deviation min - the minimum value
+-count - The number of not-empty values
+-mean - The average (mean) value
+-std - The standard deviation
+-min - the minimum value
-25% - The 25% percentile - how many of the values are less than the given percentile – 25%
+-25% - The 25% percentile - how many of the values are less than the given percentile – 25%
-50% - The 50% percentile - how many of the values are less than the given percentile – 50%
+-50% - The 50% percentile - how many of the values are less than the given percentile – 50%
-75% - The 75% percentile - how many of the values are less than the given percentile – 75%
+-75% - The 75% percentile - how many of the values are less than the given percentile – 75%
-max - the maximum value
+-max - the maximum value